nebari-dev/governance/contributors/guide/secrets.md

 This section describes how Nebari team members share and access sensitive credentials that allow permissions on our infrastructure and services.

+## Table of contents

 - [Secrets, credentials, and passwords](#secrets-credentials-and-passwords)
   - [:closed_lock_with_key: Where are secrets located?](#closed_lock_with_key-where-are-secrets-located)
   - [:key: `sops` overview](#key-sops-overview)
     - [Set up `sops`](#set-up-sops)
     - [Decrypt secrets with `sops`](#decrypt-secrets-with-sops)
     - [Learn more about `sops`](#learn-more-about-sops)

 ## :closed_lock_with_key: Where are secrets located?

 - **For most services**: Our team tries to use services that allow for multi-user authorization.
   This means we try to use services where team members have their own account with permissions on the service, so no secrets need be shared (for example, GitHub organizations).

 - **When we must share secrets**: If we must share secrets for an account (for example, credentials for deployment to cloud infrastructure), then we use [the command-line tool `sops`](https://github.com/mozilla/sops) to encrypt our secrets.
   See [below for information](#sops-overview) about how to use `sops`.

 We try to keep encrypted secrets files near their configuration files.
 For example, we'll keep a Kubernetes configuration file in the same folder as the secrets that are needed to make changes to that cluster.

 <!-- See [the Nebari GKE cluster folder](https://github.com/Nebari-org/infrastructure/tree/HEAD/config/clusters/Nebari) for an example. -->

 ## :key: `sops` overview

 [`sops`](https://github.com/mozilla/sops) is a command-line tool for encrypting and decrypting secrets that are on disk.
-It is similar to [`git-crypt`](https://github.com/AGWA/git-crypt) (which is what is used by the Binder SRE team), but gives a bit more visibility into the encrypted fields by only encrypting the *values* rather than the *keys*.
+It is similar to [`git-crypt`](https://github.com/AGWA/git-crypt) (which is what is used by the Binder SRE team), but gives a bit more visibility into the encrypted fields by only encrypting the _values_ rather than the _keys_.

 Here's an example of a file that has been encrypted with `sops` (from [the 2i2c `infrastructure` configuration](https://github.com/Nebari-org/infrastructure/blob/HEAD/config/clusters/2i2c/enc-grafana-token.secret.yaml)):